 In the final moments of the hour-long war, Zavan gave his life defending the five nations.
 Siforr struck at him again and again, sundering the land with earthquakes and volcanos.
-In order to save the city of Ani, Zavan sacrificed a third of Kadar and much of the countryside surrounding the capitol city as it sank beneath of the waters of a new inland sea.
-In his dying moments, Zavan willed his Divinity into the fabric of his armor, weapons, clothing and crown, and then willed these artifacts to a simple farmer from Kadar named Jakub Kladivo.
-The last artifacts ever forged will be forever bonded to the most worthy of those born within the Five Kingdoms.
+In order to save the city of Ani, Zavan sacrificed a third of Kadar and much of the countryside surrounding the capital city as it sank beneath of the waters of a new inland sea.
+In his dying moments, Zavan flooded the Bridge and linked with every citizen of his empire, desperately searching for an heir.
+He found Jakub Kladivo, a simple farmer from southern Kadar.
+Zavan willed his waning divinity into his arms and armor, and then bestowed these artifacts to Jakub, anointing him as the Godking of the Five Kingdoms.

 The largest and most northern of the five kingdoms fell into decades of anarchy as famine and disease ran rampant.
 Out of this chaos a Priesthood arose whose acolytes preached mortal solidarity – foolish, petty Gods destroyed this world, so man should reject all things Godly.

-By infusing the last of his Divinity into his possessions and arms, Zavan passed on a great deal of power to Jakub Kladivo, a humble but bright young farmer from the Northern Kingdom.
-His inherited swords, armor, cloak, boots, helmet, gauntlets, belt and tabard were artifact-level items, instantly transforming him into the world’s last Demigod.
+Infusing the last of his Divinity into his possessions and arms, Zavan passed on a great deal of power to Jakub Kladivo, a humble but bright young farmer from the Northern Kingdom.
+His inherited sword, armor, cloak, rings, boots, helmet, gauntlets, belt and tabard were artifact-level items, instantly transforming him into the world’s last Demigod.

 After a period of adjustment to near-Godhood, Jakub set about putting the great city of Ani in order.
 He established a ruling council staffed half by public vote and half by royal bloodline.
 The throne secure, he turned his attention to the shattered remains of his once proud kingdom.

-An island chain formed by lava in the Godswar become havens for the root vegetable stables of the North.
-Admiral Yosef Kadar claimed these islands for the people, and turned what was left of his navy into a national farming relief effort.
+An island chain formed by lava in the Godswar became a haven for the root vegetable staples of the North.
+Admiral Yosef Kadar claimed these islands for the people and turned what was left of his navy into a national farming relief effort.
 In order to foster peace, Jakub gifted a hundred ships to Admiral Kadar, allowing him to suppress the various warlords that had carved up the North and spread humanitarian aid to all in need.

-Their superior numbers and equipment allowed Kadarian troops to overwhelm the Republic of Wessel, followed quickly by much of Eastern Brenus.
-The Dwarves of the East stood in opposition to their world-conquering brethren and forged an alliance with the Elves of the Ironwood and the Humans of the Highgrass Plains, and held the invading army at the Voiceless Peaks.
+Their superior numbers and equipment allowed Kadarian troops to overwhelm the Republic of Wessle, followed quickly by much of Eastern Brenus.
+The dwarves of the East stood in opposition to their world-conquering brethren and forged an alliance with the Elves of the Ironwood and the Humans of the Highgrass Plains, and held the invading army at the Voiceless Peaks.

 The Fifty Year Peace

-Sufficiently cowed by King Kladivo’s combined forces (as well as his ever-increasing God-like might), the Kadarian Empire agreed to peace largely on the capitol’s terms.
+Sufficiently cowed by King Kladivo’s combined forces (as well as his ever-increasing God-like might), the Kadarian Empire agreed to peace, largely on the capital’s terms.
 They would rejoin the greater empire not as subjects of the King, but as a voice in a representational Senate.

 While Ani remains both popular and powerful, Kadar retains much of its influence over Ryzan, as well as a unrivaled Navy and Army.